SaumilBapat/Twilio_Video_Transcription/README.md

 ### Server-Side

-- **`server.js`**: Sets up a WebSocket server to receive audio data from the client, processes the audio data, converts it into WAV format, and sends it to OpenAI's Whisper API for transcription.
+- **`server.js`**: Sets up a WebSocket server to receive audio data from the client, forwards it to OpenAI's real-time API, and handles the transcription results.
 - **`.env`**: A configuration file that stores environment variables like the OpenAI API key (not included in the repository for security reasons).

 ## Libraries Used